 TO BE OR NOT TO BE…

-The next day in the afternoon, after Elisabeth spent the morning shopping for new warmer clothes, Benjamin, Chloé and Elisabeth decided to visit the Autumn festival held at the Eerie Park in the center of town.
+The next day in the afternoon, after Elisabeth spent the morning shopping for new warmer clothes, Benjamin, Chloe and Elisabeth decided to visit the Fall Festival held at the Eerie Park in the center of town.
 It was a very nice sunny day.

 “Does it take long to get there?”
 Elisabeth asked Benjamin as she looked at the snow-covered mountains in the distance.

 “The mountains.
 I thought maybe we could go skiing one of these days,” suggested Elisabeth.